The Origin of Vastu

 The principles of the science laid down during those

-different times of the day.
-The observations and
+during different times of the day.
+The observations

-corrections made were noted and concluded only after
+and corrections made were noted and concluded only

 Vastu is a part of Vedas, which are believed to be